samunemeth/E-paper-Clock/README.md

 > I try to document the code as much as I can, but if you have any questions,
 > feel free to contact me.

-### Timer Choice

-The project is currently uses the *8MD256* clock source over the default *RC* oscillator.
-This is presumably more accurate, but uses more power, and only lets the ESP enter a lower level of deep sleep.
-More info on [sleep levels](https://docs.espressif.com/projects/esp-idf/en/stable/esp32c3/api-reference/system/sleep_modes.html#sub-sleep-modes).
-The compromises are not yet fully clear to me, further testing and investigation is required.

 ## ToDo

 **Done**